appelmar/gdalcubes_cpp/doc/docs/concepts.md

-# Distributed data cube processing
+## Distributed data cube processing

 The library comes with a server executable `gdalcubes_server` that listens on a given port for incoming HTTP requests to a REST-like API.

-This feature is still rather experimental.
+This feature is still highly experimental.
 The general idea is that:

-- Clients define a _swarm_ with gdalcubes server instances that are used to evaluate a data cube operation.
+- Clients define a _swarm_ of gdalcubes server instances that are used to evaluate a data cube operation.
-- Processing of the result cube is then distributed to swarm members by chunk.
+- Processing of the result cube is then distributed to swarm members by chunks.
-- The client shared its execution context, i.e. all files within the working direcotry by uploading files to all swarm members.
+- The client shares its execution context, i.e. all files within the working directory by uploading files to all swarm members.
 - GDAL dataset references in image collection files must be globally valid (i.e. accessible for all swarm members).
 Though this is a strong assumption, it should work well for cloud processing where imagery has global object identifers (such as S3 buckets).